Cian-H/scanline_annotator/README.rst

 ----

-A library for fast reading of layer data from the aconity mini powder bed fusion machine.
+A high-performance library for processing and annotating Powder Bed Fusion (PBF) raster scanlines in-memory.

 ##########
  Overview
 ##########

-``scanline_annotator`` is a high-performance Python library for reading and processing layer data from Aconity mini powder bed fusion machines.
+``scanline_annotator`` is a Python library for fast in-memory annotation of raster scanlines from 2D coordinate paths.
+It uses dynamic angular topology and median hatch spacing thresholding to adaptively classify scanlines regardless of part orientation.
-It's built with Rust for maximum performance and uses PyO3 for seamless Python integration.
+It is built with Rust for maximum performance and uses PyO3 for seamless NumPy integration.

 ##########
  Features
 ##########

--  **Fast**: Built with Rust for high-performance data processing
+-  **Fast**: Built with Rust for high-performance data processing.
--  **Simple**: Easy-to-use Python API
+-  **Adaptive**: Uses angular topology analysis to dynamically classify scanlines without hardcoded length constraints.
--  **Parallel**: Leverages Rayon for parallel processing of multiple files
+-  **Parallel**: Leverages Rayon for multi-threaded dimensional collapse logic.
--  **Type-safe**: Full type annotations and stub files included
+-  **Simple**: Zero-copy NumPy array input/output via PyO3.

 ###############
  Quick Example